akshaytiyer/AppPartner/README.md

 -An Animation Test which flips an Image View by 360 degrees and allows it to be dragged around the screen.

-The Wireframe explaining the entire process is as follows.